 IF i place my order today, when can i expect shipment?

 We typically keep all listed products in stock and ship within 1-2 days following the order.
+Custom ordered concealable or tactical vests take 6-8 weeks.
 If a manufacturer cannot fill our orders on a timely basis, we will indicate product is out of stock when you try to order it.
 Our goal is to fill orders quickly, even in times of increased demand.
 We can usually offer solutions when others cannot or have a long lead time.

 WHAT forms of payment do you accept?

 There are some standard rules of thumb when it comes to proper fitting body armor.
 The key is to make you as safe as possible while considering mobility and comfort.
 If you consider safety only, the vest will potentially be uncomfortable or inhibit mobility.
 And visa versa.
 For concealable vests, you want the front of the vest to extend from the clavicle notch down close to but not touching your (duty) belt (you want to make sure that when you sit, the vest does not curl into your belt or push up and choke you).
 The back should extend down to about an 1" or so above your (duty) belt.
 The sides should meet or slightly overlap to ensure full coverage.
 Given the concealable nature of this vest, fit is all important and should not be left to online shopping.
 We don't charge extra for custom fitting and you'll be happier with the results.
 When it comes to tactical plate carriers, they are a more generalized fit.
 Civilian plates come in two sizes, 10"x 12" or 11"x 14" (the Military has four ESAPI plates sizes).
-So the most important sizing consideration is what size plate offer you the best coverage and then look at plate carriers for that size plates.
+So the most important sizing consideration is what size plate offers you the best coverage.
+Then look at plate carriers matching that plate size.
 90% of plate carriers are designed for the 10"x 12" size plate.
 From there it's about features, comfort, and price.
 While it's much less of a guess to buy tactical plate carriers online, we are here to help advise you.
-You can always contact us by phone or in person.
+You can always contact us by phone or in person (770-456-5612).